som-sama/soumdatta81/README.md

 ## About me :
 A programmer from India, every day striving to build cool stuff and solve good problems.
 I specialize in  Back-End development, but any activity requiring problem-solving and creative thinking is where you will find me.
-I am also started [DevV House](https://discord.com/invite/zxy8EjGH6J) which is the virtual house to 170+ passionate programmers from all over the globe.
+I also started [DevV House](https://discord.com/invite/zxy8EjGH6J) which is the virtual house to 170+ passionate programmers from all over the globe.

 Currently focused on building and contributing to cool projects.